-Tricyclic antidepressants (TCAs) are some of the first antidepressants used to treat depression.
-They primarily affect the levels of two chemical messengers (neurotransmitters), norepinephrine and serotonin, in the brain.
-Although these drugs are effective in treating depression, they have more side effects, so they usually aren't the first drugs used.
+Tricyclic antidepressants (TCAs) represent one of the earliest class of medications used to treat depression.
+TCAs primarily affect the levels of two neurotransmitters, norepinephrine and serotonin, in the brain.
+TCAs, while still in use, often produce more undesirable side effects than the newer SSRIs, and therefore are no longer considered "first line" medications.

-Monoamine oxidase inhibitors (MAOIs) are another early form of antidepressant.
-These drugs are most effective in people with depression who do not respond to other treatments.
-Substances in certain foods, like cheese, beverages like wine, and medications can interact with an MAOI, so these people taking this medication must adhere to strict dietary restrictions (see below).
-For this reason these antidepressants also aren't usually the first drugs used.
+Monoamine oxidase inhibitors (MAOIs) are another early class of antidepressant medications.
+These drugs are most effective in people with depression that do not respond to other treatments.
+Substances in certain foods, like cheese, beverages like wine, and many medications can dangerously interact with an MAOI, so persons taking MAOIs must adhere to strict dietary and other-medication restrictions.
+For these reasons, MAOIs are seldom used today.

 Selective serotonin reuptake inhibitors (SSRIs) are a newer form of antidepressant.
-These drugs work by altering the amount of a chemical in the brain called serotonin.
+These drugs work by altering the amount of available serotonin, a neurotransmitter, in the brain.
+The "serotonin hypothesis" of depression has recently been called into question.

 Serotonin and norepinephrine reuptake inhibitors (SNRIs) are another newer form of antidepressant medicine.
-They treat depression by increasing availability of the brain chemicals serotonin and norepinephrine.
+SNRIs treat depression by increasing the availability of brain neurotransmitters serotonin & norepinephrine.
+(Information adapted from WebMD.com)

-From: WebMD.com